Dublin has 1.2 million inhabitants, a great city to visit and an even better city to learn English.

 - With its international and highly educated workforce, Dublin has been chosen by many multinational companies, particularly those based on the Internet, as the location of its European headquarters.
 Google, Facebook, LinkedIn, Amazon, Microsoft and Twitter have essential bases in the city that employ thousands of Internet professionals from Ireland and around the world.

-- The city has a large number of museums, art galleries and historical sites, most of which offer free admission.
+- The city has many museums, art galleries and historical sites offering free admission.